josdejong/jsoneditor/docs/api.md

      Indicate the KeyCodes for trigger confirm completion, by default those keys are:  [39, 35, 9] which are the code for [right, end, tab]

-  - `{Object} applyTo`

-     Indicate where the autocomplete is going to be activated, under field in json node or/and under value in a json node, default is: ['field','value']

   - `{Function} getOptions (autocomplete, node, text, elementType)`

      This function will return your possible options for create the autocomplete selection, you can control dynamically which options you want to display according to the current active editing node.